Hanung Toys promoter detained at airport following LOC issued by PNB

 Several banks of the consortium have already declared the company a wilful defaulter.
 In a bid to prevent big economic offenders from fleeing the country, the government late last year empowered public sector banks (PSBs) to request lookout circulars (LOCs) against wilful defaulters and fraudsters.

-Earlier, investigating agencies would request LOCs in cognisable offences under the Indian Penal Code or other laws in case the accused evaded arrest or did not appear before court despite issuance of non-bailable warrants and other coercive measures and there was a likelihood of the accused leaving the country to escape arrest.
-An LOC is valid for a year unless its duration is specified.
+Earlier, investigating agencies would request LOCs in cognizable offenses under the Indian Penal Code or other laws in case the accused evaded arrest or did not appear before the court despite issuance of non-bailable warrants and other coercive measures and there was a likelihood of the accused leaving the country to escape arrest.
+A LOC is valid for a year unless its duration is specified.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)